jkleinsc/Personal-Fundraiser-Plugin-for-WordPress/readme.txt

 If you are using PayPal's developer sandbox for testing, check this checkbox; otherwise leave it unchecked.

+= How do I use Authorize.Net? =

+Using Authorize.Net first requires that you have a SSL Certificate for your site and the capability of running at least part of your site via https.

+In order to work properly with the Personal Fundraiser plugin, there are several settings that must be obtained from your Authorize.Net account.
+These values can be obtained by logging into Authorize.Net:

+**API Login ID**

+1. Click on Account.
+1. Under Security Settings, click on API Login ID and Transaction Key.
+1. If an API Login ID value has already been generated and is visible, copy the API Login ID from the API Login ID and Transaction Key screen and paste it in the *API Login ID* field on the Personal Fundraiser settings screen.
+1. If an API Login ID value has not already been generated: do the following, type in your Secret Answer.
+You should have configured a Secret Question and Secret Answer during account activation.
+1. Click Submit to continue.
+The API Login ID and Transaction Key generated for your payment gateway account appear.
+Copy these values to the corresponding values on the Personal Fundraiser settings screen.

+**Transaction Key**

+1. Click on Account.
+1. Under Security Settings, click on API Login ID and Transaction Key.
+1. Under the section titled Create New Transaction Key, type in your Secret Answer.
+You should have configured a Secret Question and Secret Answer during account activation.
+1. Click Submit to continue.
+The API Login ID and Transaction Key generated for your payment gateway account appear.
+Copy these values to the corresponding values on the Personal Fundraiser settings screen.

+**Product/Donation name**

+Specify the description that should be used for the transactions.
+If this is empty, this will default to "Donation".

+**Use SSL**

+Unless you are using the Authorize.Net sandbox for testing, this checkbox should be checked.
+When checked, all campaign pages will be served as secure (https) pages.

+**Test Mode**

+Check this checkbox if you are using a test Authorize.Net account; otherwise it should be unchecked.

 == Screenshots ==

 1. Create Personal Fundraiser Screen.